LED Lumens Explained: Understanding Brightness, Efficiency, and Light Quality

-Hazardous locations with explosive atmospheres require explosion proof lights certified for Class I Division 1 and Class 1 Division 2 environments.
+Hazardous locations with explosive atmospheres require LED explosion proof lights.
+LED Class I Division 1 lights and LED Class 1 Division 2 lights work safely and efficiently in hazardous environments.
 Beyond production areas, most facilities also include office spaces and outdoor perimeters that need appropriate illumination.

 We typically recommend conducting a comprehensive lighting assessment before any retrofit.
 Use an Industrial Energy Audit Checklist to identify improvement opportunities and potential energy savings across your entire facility.